RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Migration from OTRS / ((OTRS)) Community Edition version 6 to OTOBO 10
 =================================

-Welcome and thank you for chosing OTOBO!
+Welcome and thank you for choosing OTOBO!

 OTRS, ((OTRS)) Community Edition and OTOBO are very comprehensive and flexible in their application.
 Thus, a migration always requires preparations and possibly also rework to ensure that it will be carried out successfully.